ckonig/codechallenge/README.md

 ### Queue & Data Storage

-The database is used to persist the email requests, so that the status of the email can later be retrieved (at the moment of creation, the status will always be "queued").
-MySql was relatively painless to setup, which also allowed to use the Eloquent ORM, which allows automatic generation / migration of the database and relieves developers from writing SQL queries manually.
-This can be considered a "luxury feature" which would be optional in a high-performance mode.
+There is a data storage to save the emails, which makes it possible to track the status of the email, which is processed asynchronously.

+Initially I used mySQL for the storage.
+It was interesting to work with the Eloquent ORM and leverage the power of the laravel framework.
+However I decided to throw away the database and to replace it with a redis based cache.
+The reasoning is that the requirements explicitly state scalability and reliability, but not long term storage.
+Caching the email until it is processed (plus 10 minutes to check the status) is sufficient and ensures the data storage doesn't fill up endlessly.

 Initially I used the "database" driver for the queue as well.
 However, this was later changed to use Redis, which should be easier to scale by using a cluster.

-The used data structure is as flat as possible, in fact there is only one entity called "MailModel".
-It contains a json encoded array for the receiver email addresses.
-This array is intentionally not designed as a separate entity to keep the performance high.
+The mySQL database is now only used as a dead letter queue.

 ### Scalability